-Tips: Free Version is published with the SoundFont « Chorium Rev A ».
+Tips: Free Version is published with the SoundFont « GeneralUser_GS_SoftSynth_v144 ».
 It’s a free sound font with a good balancing between size and quality.

-Tips : you can also directly imports a group of midi files in yout project : drag and drop Midi files into folders MidiPlayer\Assets\MidiPlayer\Resources\MidiDB.
-Next, you have to go to menu Tools and « Midi Player Tool Kit » to display the setup wich automatically add these new Midi files.
+- You can also directly imports a group of midi files in yout project : drag and drop Midi files into folders MidiPlayer\Assets\MidiPlayer\Resources\MidiDB.
+Next, you have to go to menu Tools and « Midi Player Tool Kit » to automatically add these new Midi files.

 Panel Optimize [Pro Version]

-- Click on button « Analyse Midi Files » : each Midi Files in the list are analysed to detect patch and wave used.
+- Click on button « Analyse Midi Files » : each Midi Files in the list are analyzed to detect patchs and waves used.
 Patchs and waves not used are stripped from the SoundFont to reduce the size of your project.
-A more simple format of SoundFont is created.
+A simpler format of SoundFont is created.